Top 8 Most Popular Home Styles In The U.S

 Photo: realestate.com.au. |

-Although some elements of French Provincial architecture have changed over the last several centuries, today's French Provincial homes have retained many of the traditional designs and features, like brick or stone facades, steeply pitched, sloping roofs, and high, arched windows.
-French Provincial architecture has withstood the test of time and remains a popular building style across the United States today.
+Today's French Provincial homes still have many of the traditional designs and features, including brick or stone facades, steeply pitched, sloping roofs, and high, arched windows, despite the fact that some aspects of French Provincial architecture have changed over the centuries.
+The French Provincial style of building has stood the test of time and is still widely used today in the United States.

 -A Stone or Brick Facade